Large Margin Mechanism and Pseudo Query Set on Cross-Domain Few-Shot Learning: Methodology

 \section{Methodology}

-\subsection{Cross-domain few-shot learning problem}
+\subsection{Cross-Domain Few-Shot Learning Problem}

-In general few-shot scenario, a model \(f_{\theta} : \mathcal{X} \xrightarrow{}\mathcal{Y}\) with parameter \(\theta\) is meta-trained on the tasks sampled from \emph{base} classes data and meta-tested on the tasks from \emph{novel} classes data.
-A task contains a support set \(S=\{x_{i}, y_{i}\}^{N \times K}_{i=1}\) and a query set \(Q=\{x_{i}, y_{i}\}^{N \times M}_{i=1}\).
+In general few-shot scenario, a model \(f_{\theta} : \mathcal{X}\xrightarrow{} \mathcal{Y}\) with parameters \(\theta\) is meta-trained on the tasks sampled from \emph{base} classes data and meta-tested on the tasks from \emph{novel} classes data.
+In practice, \emph{base} classes and \emph{novel} classes usually are two subsets from a large datasets.
+Furthermore. a task contains a support set \(S=\{x_{i}, y_{i}\}^{N \times K}_{i=1}\) and a query set \(Q=\{x_{i}, y_{i}\}^{N \times M}_{i=1}\).
 This is known as an "\emph{N-way K-shot}" few-shot learning problem, as the support set has \emph{N} classes and each class contains \emph{K} labeled samples.
 In addition, the query set is used to evaluate the models inference performance, but the inference results can be used to help model training during the meta-training phase.

-To formalize the \emph{cross-domain few-shot learning problem}, we follow the definition in \cite{guo2019new}.
+To formalize the \emph{cross-domain few-shot learning problem}, we follow the definition in \cite{Guo19ANB}.
 The \emph{domain} is defined as a joint probability distribution \(P\) over the input space \(\mathcal{X}\) and label space \(\mathcal{Y}\).
 The pair \((x, y)\) represents a sample \(x\) and its corresponding label \(y\) sampled from \(P\).
 We denote the marginal distribution of \(\mathcal{X}\) as \(P_{\mathcal{X}}\).
-The \emph{base} classes data are sampled from the source domain (\(\mathcal{X}_{s}, \mathcal{Y}_{s}\)) with join probability distribution \(P_{s}\), and \emph{novel} classes data are sampled from the target domain (\(\mathcal{X}_{t}, \mathcal{Y}_{t}\)) with join probability distribution \(P_{t}\), and specially \(P_{\mathcal{X}_{s}} \neq P_{\mathcal {X}_{t}}\).
+The \emph{base} classes data are sampled from the source domain (\(\mathcal{X}_{s}, \mathcal{Y}_{s}\)) with joint probability distribution \(P_{s}\), and \emph{novel} classes data are sampled from the target domain (\(\mathcal{X}_{t}, \mathcal{Y}_{t}\)) with join probability distribution \(P_{t}\), and specially \(P_{\mathcal{X}_{s}} \neq P_{\mathcal {X}_{t}}\).
+A practical example is that models meta-train on a common object dataset (source domain) and meta-test on medical dataset (target doamin).
+These two domains are not only disjoint but also far away from each other (domain shift).
 In the meta-testing phase, models are allowed to be fine-tuned before inferring query samples.
-During the fine-tuning, models adapts to the task by training with support set.
+During the fine-tuning , models adapt to the task by training with support set.
 After that, using the accuracy of inferring the category of query samples to evaluate the models performance.
 Notably, both the input space and the label space of the source domain and the target domain are disjoint in the cross-domain few shot learning problem.